 Talk with a trained addiction specialist if you have any questions.
 Collect your information and contact a professional who wants you to succeed.
 There are resources and support available.
-The Recovery Village is a national network of treatment facilities with professionals on staff who can work with you to create the right treatment plan that can work.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Philadelphia Drug & Alcohol Detox Centers